 Specialization in Gestalt therapy with PGI (Pacific Gestalt Institute, California, USA).
 Specialization in Gestalt and addictions (association APHIN A.C.
 Mexico).
 Teacher in Gestalt therapy training programs.
 Formed in theater, music, art therapy and psychodrama.
 As a therapist, his clinical practice is linked to work on drug addiction in community since 2009 in different communities in Spain.
 His private practice was linked to the clinic performing individual, family, couple and group therapy work.
 At this moment, he is interested in the articulation of the work of traditional medicine with psychotherapy.

 Nurse Technician and Empirical Ethno botanist.
 He is working as an ergo therapist in the Takiwasi Center.

 His role is very important to the Center since, in addition to escorting patients in their daily activities, he is also in charge of preparing the purge and diet plants used during the treatment.

 Bachelor’s Degree in Psychology, University of San Martín de Porres (Lima).
 Her interest in child and adolescent psychology and in working with children, led her to work as a teacher and tutor.

-In the Takiwasi Center she conducts bio-dance workshops with music from all over the world.
+In the Takiwasi Center she conducts psycho body workshops with music from all over the world.
 This mind/body technique collaborates with relaxation, “getting in touch” with the body, and the therapeutic surface of repressed emotions.

 Professor of Physical Education and Ergo therapist in the Takiwasi Center.
 Make physiotherapy and dance workshops in different institutions and schools.